What Are Gold ETFs?

 FAQ

-Gold ETFs make investing in gold more accessible for beginner investors.
+Yes, they make investing in gold more accessible for beginner investors.
 You can purchase them for the price of one share (which is usually much less than the price of one ounce of gold) and buy or sell your ETF during market hours.
-Most investing apps and online brokers offer access to gold ETFs, and expense ratios are reasonable compared to shipping, storing, and insuring a physical gold investment yourself.
+Most investing apps and online brokers offer access to gold ETFs, and their expense ratios are reasonable compared to the costs of shipping, storing and insuring a physical gold investment yourself.

 Bottom line

-Investing in gold ETFs can provide diversification outside of traditional markets, give you a hedge against inflation, and help boost your portfolio in times of economic turmoil.
+Investing in gold ETFs can provide diversification outside traditional markets, offer a hedge against inflation and help boost your portfolio during economic turmoil.
 They are simple to purchase and available on most investing platforms.

-But gold ETFs don’t pay dividends and typically don’t outperform the stock market over a long period of time.
-Also, some investors may not prefer holding the physical asset itself.
+But gold ETFs don’t pay dividends and typically don’t outperform the stock market over long periods.
+Some investors may also prefer to hold the physical asset itself.

 Article sources